HasanBM/ETL-pipeline/README.md

 - Lambda function to extract data:
   - Initially upload all tables to the bucket, later upload modifications of database to the bucket.
   - Upload as **JSON files**.
-  - Database may not change every 5 minutes leading to duplication of ingested data - this is wrong as we are only taking the delta.
+  - Database may not change every 5 minutes, but duplication is avoided by only taking the delta.
-  - Data in the database is modified (e.g., a transaction gets changed or cancelled).
-  - Need to keep history of every modification and new data in Totesys DB by using **timestamps**.
+  - Data in the database is modified (e.g., a transaction gets changed or cancelled), and a history of every modification and new data in Totesys DB by using **timestamps**.
 - Extraction triggers a message to **CloudWatch**.
 - All errors and status are logged to **CloudWatch**:
   - CloudWatch will send an email in case of a major error.